zixi-liu/RecSys/Knowledge-Base/Deep-Learning/README.md

 - Click: An indication of whether an impression was clicked by a user.
 A click is usually logged with other information available at the run-time
 - Click through rate: Total number of clicks over total number of impressions
 - Click Prediction: A critical model of the platform that predicts the likelihood a user clicks on a given ad for a given query

+**Individual Features**

+Each individual feature Xi is represented as a vector.
+- For text features such as a query, one option is to convert the string into a tri-letter gram with 49, 292 dimensions;
+- Categorical input such as MatchType is represented by a one-hot vector, where exact match is [1, 0, 0, 0], phrase match is [0, 1, 0, 0], and so on;
+- There are usually millions of campaigns in a sponsored search system.
+Simply converting campaign ids into a onehot vector would significantly increase the size of the model.
+One solution is to use a pair of companion features as exemplified in the table, where CampaignID is a one-hot representation consisting only of the top 10, 000 campaigns with the highest number of clicks.
+The 10, 000th slot (index starts from 0) is saved for all the remaining campaigns.
+Other campaigns are covered by CampaignIDCount, which is a numerical feature that stores per campaign statistics such as click through rate.